Clammbon77/Volumetric-Cloud/README.md

 # Volumetric Cloud
-Source File for DGI23 Computer Graphics and Interaction Course in KTH.
-The volumetric cloud is rendered in OpenGL and GLSL.
+Source Code of project for DGI23 Computer Graphics and Interaction Course in KTH.
+Rendering is based on OpenGL.